Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for Kuramoto coupling ( )

 \section{Synchronization as a growth process for Kuramoto coupling ($\delta = 0$)}

 In this section we address the numerical solution of Eq.~(\ref{eqsim}) for $\delta = 0$, which becomes

-This is the celebrated Kuramoto model in a one-dimensional lattice, which is known not to synchronize in the thermodynamic limit, $L\to\infty$, as the critical coupling stregth $K_c$ for synchronization grows with $\sqrt{L}$ \cite{strogatz}.
-[An illustration of the growth of the critical coupling as the size $L$ increases is provided in Figs.~\ref{figPD} and \ref{figsat}(a).]
+This is the Kuramoto model in a one-dimensional lattice, which is known not to synchronize in the thermodynamic limit, $L\to\infty$ \cite{strogatz}.
 Since we are nonetheless interested in systems of finite size, we will focus on a value of $K$ that is large enough to achieve synchronization for the size under consideration.
-By studying the saturation of $W_\phi(t)$ (see the discussion at the end of Sec.\ \ref{rel}), we find $K_c \gtrsim 0.6 \sqrt{L}$ based on systems with sizes ranging from $L = 16$ to $1024$.
+By studying the saturation of $W_\phi(t)$, we find $K_c \gtrsim 0.6 \sqrt{L}$ based on systems with sizes ranging from $L = 16$ to $512$ (see Appendix \ref{AppDep}).
+The transition to synchronization in higher-dimensional lattices of Kuramoto oscillators has been studied in Refs.\! \cite{hong,hong2007}.

-\subsection{Kinetic roughening: scaling Ansatz and exponents}
+\subsection{Kinetic roughening: Scaling Ansatz and exponents}

 In the upper panel of Fig.~\ref{figWGdelta0K40} we show the roughness $W_\phi(t)$ of a system of $L= 1024$ oscillators with coupling strength $K=40$.
 According to the numerical estimate mentioned above, the critical coupling strength in this case is $K_c\gtrsim 20$, so the strength of choice is roughly twice as large.
 A clear region of growth with exponent $\beta = \alpha/z = 3/4$, is observed, followed by a saturation that consolidates around $t\approx 10^3$.
-As will be discussed below, this corresponds to the exponent values $\alpha = 3/2$ and $z = 2$.
+As indicated in Table \ref{tab}, this is consistent with the exponent values of the Larkin model, $\alpha = 3/2$ and $z = 2$.